michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

   * Run all the code cells in the jupyter notebook (click "Run all" button in the menu bar of the notebook)
   * The data processing code is stored in `/data_analysis/processed_data/`.
 For example, the code for processing PET for both NDE experiments and D2RL experiments can be found in the jupyter notebook `pet_process.ipynb`, including several major steps:
       * Load raw experiment results
-      * Data processing: transfer raw information (e.g., speed and position) to performance metrics (e.g., PET)
+      * Data processing: convert raw information (e.g., speed and position) to performance metrics (e.g., PET)
-      * Store the processed data into `/data_analysis/processed_data/NDE` or `/data_analysis/processed_data/D2RL`
+      * Store the processed data in `/data_analysis/processed_data/NDE` or `/data_analysis/processed_data/D2RL`
-      * After the data processing, you should be able to find newly generated files:
+      * Newly generated files can be located after the completion of data processing:
         * `NADE_near_miss_pet_weight.npy` and `NADE_near_miss_pet.npy` under `/data_analysis/processed_data/D2RL`
         * `NDE_near_miss_pet.npy` under `/data_analysis/processed_data/NDE`

 * **For Mode 3:**
-  * Please modify the following codes in the jupyter notebook to process the newly generated experiment results:
+  * In the Jupyter notebook, please modify the following codes to analyse the recently generated experimental outcomes:
   * ```python
     root_folder = "../raw_simulation_results/D2RL/" # Please change it to the position where you stored the newly generated raw experiment data path_list = ["Experiment-2lane_400m_IDM_NADE_2022-09-01"] # Please change it as the name of the folder generated in your new experiments